Hey! I’m Deborah

-I love to open hearts and ignite emotion in people by sharing personal stories, thoughtful commentary, and everyday inspirations.
-I have a knack for connecting deeply with people, especially those I don’t know—true strangers—most of whom I meet out and about doing everyday things.
-After our brief interlude, these people often hug me and sometimes cry (!).
+I love to open hearts and ignite emotion in people by sharing very personal stories, thoughtful commentary, and everyday inspirations.
+One of my favorite things to do is to connect deeply with people, especially those I don’t know—true strangers—most of whom I meet out and about doing everyday things.
+Sometimes we hug, at their initiative, right there in a grocery aisle or in Starbucks.
+The interaction is always so genuine.

-I always feel so honored to be in that moment.
+I feel incredibly honored to be in that moment.
 It’s not easy sharing our truths, though as humans, we need to.
-Over my lifetime, I’ve struggled to define the magic that takes place when I connect with someone.
+Something very magical happens when I connect with someone.
 I still don’t know why it happens or how to bottle it.
 I only know that extraordinary moments can’t be forged.
-They happen organically and authentically.
+They happen organically and authentically, and in the least likely places.

 I thrive in tidy, bright spaces with tons of natural light; *know* my way of loading the dishwasher is the correct way; and believe music is sustenance for the soul.
 I like the minor notes.
 I read mostly nonfiction.
 I like real.
 I prefer imperfection.